syncfusion-content/fileformat-docs/File-Formats/DocIO/Document-Object-Model-representation.md

 ---
-title: Document Object Model representation
+title: Document Object Model representation of Word library | Syncfusion
-description: This section describes about DOM structure
+description: Learn about the Document Object Model (DOM) structure of elements such as section, paragraph, table, text body etc. present in a Word document.
 platform: file-formats
 control: DocIO
 documentation: UG